BlocProtocol/BLOC-wiki/docs/mining/XMR-Stak-Linux-Guide.md

 4.  `- Username (Wallet address or pool login):`

-    If you have not yet downloaded and ran the TurtleCoin core software to sync the blockchain and create a wallet, you can make a [paper wallet](../../wallets/Making-a-paper-wallet) to start mining towards now, and import the wallet later.
+    If you have not yet downloaded and ran the BLOC software to sync the blockchain and create a wallet, you can [create your wallet](../../wallets/Making-a-Wallet) before start mining.

 5.  `- Password (mostly empty or x):`